Holocaust-Era Property Restitution

 Strong U.S. government leadership and advocacy were decisive in the conclusion of many of the major restitution agreements to date.
 Since the late 1990s, several important agreements have provided new payments to victims of Nazi persecution and their heirs: the Swiss Bank Settlement (dormant bank accounts); the German Foundation Agreement (slave and forced labor, insurance, property); two Austrian Funds (slave and forced labor, insurance, private property); the French Bank Agreement (bank accounts); agreements on insurance; and restitution agreements and settlements in a number of European countries.

-In the Justice for Uncompensated Survivors Today (JUST) Act of 2017, the U.S. Congress directed the Department of State to submit a report on the property restitution record of the countries that endorsed the 2009 Terezin Declaration on Holocaust-Era Assets.
+In the Justice for Uncompensated Survivors Today (JUST) Act of 2017 [78 KB], the U.S. Congress directed the Department of State to submit a report on the property restitution record of the countries that endorsed the 2009 Terezin Declaration on Holocaust-Era Assets.
 The Terezin Declaration is a non-binding statement ultimately endorsed by 47 countries that seeks to resolve remaining Holocaust-era property restitution issues, among other issues.
-The JUST Act was signed into law by President Trump on May 4, 2018.
-The Report will be available to the general public on SEHI’s website.
+The JUST Act was signed into law on May 4, 2018.
+Read the Report.

 Teaching Materials – U.S. Holocaust Memorial Museum